If you’re North Carolina best places to live is a relatively quiet affordable place then you have to check out small town living in .

-In fact many of the places we consider best places to live, relocate or retire in North Carolina are small towns.
+In fact many of the cities and towns we consider the North Carolina best places to live, relocate or retire iare small towns.

 For instance most small towns in North Carolina are generally quieter, have a good sense of community and community involvement.

 It’s advantageous to look for small towns just outside larger metropolitan areas, small college towns or areas where there are clusters of smaller communities.

-Other advantages of choosing your best place to live in a small town in North Carolina is that it includes less traffic, more affordable housing and usually lower taxes.
+Other advantages of choosing your North Carolina best places to live in a small town is that it includes less traffic, more affordable housing and usually lower taxes.